lukekavanagh/lukekavanagh.github.io/unit_2/ruby/week_4/README.md

 This week you get to start Ruby!
 These tutorials and exercises will help you build a basic Ruby toolkit.
 When working through the exercises, you may find it helpful to work with others from your cohort.

+If you need, you can review [these guidelines](../../../phase-0-handbook/submission-guidelines) on submitting challenges.

 ## To-Do:

 1. Treehouse: [Ruby Basics](http://teamtreehouse.com/library/ruby-basics)